Psychoacoustics: Perceptual audio coding

 In many encoders, a rate control algorithm ensures that the resulting bitrate of the coded audio is within defined limits.
-If "transparent" coding can't be achieved at the target bitrate, then the rate control algorithms will adjust coding precision (and thus distortion) in various parts of the sound spectrum (using guidance from data computed by the psychoacoustic model) until the target bitrate can be matched.
+If transparent coding can't be achieved at the target bitrate, then the rate control algorithms will adjust coding precision (and thus introduce distortion) in various parts of the sound spectrum, using guidance from data computed by the psychoacoustic model, until the target bitrate can be matched.